Best payment plans for real estate projects in

 Interior finishing and fittings

-Payment at Possession
+Final Payment at Possession – A

-– A final portion, often 10%–15%,
+final portion, often 10%–15%, is due

-is due at handover and may include utility and connection charge
+at handover and may include utility and connection charge

 Key Benefits

-for Buyers – Payments
+Transparency for Buyers –

-incomplete projects.
+delays or incomplete projects.

-Enhanced
+Enhanced Accountability for

-incentivized to stay on schedule.
+are incentivized to stay on schedule.

-Approach –
+Buyer-Friendly Approach –

 Particularly appealing to cautious investors and overseas Pakistanis who prefer